khannasahab/beautiful-jekyll/aboutme.md

 ### Professional life

-- Android Engineer - *Yuppp..* I develop apps and I love it
+- Android Engineer - I develop apps and I love it
 - Product Engineer - Startups + Create meaningful stuff
 - User Experience Verifier - I believe I have  a good eye for user experience
 - Trainer - Did I mention I was a teacher/trainer once and I like teaching